 People in the state of Zulia keep much pride in this extraordinary landmark and have adorned their flag and coat of arms with a lightning, it is mentioned in state’s anthem.

 Catatumbo Lightning was well noticed by famous naturalists like Alexander von Humboldt and Italian geographer Agustin Codazzi who described it as continuous flash arising from the surroundings of Zulia River.

 In the 20th century and the early 21st-century such scientists as Melchor Centeno, Andrew Zavrotsky, Nelson Falcón have researched mechanism of Catatumbo Lightning.

 Melchor Bravo Centeno in 1911 proposed that Catatumbo Lightning is induced by the specific wind regime of this region – and thus far it seems that he is right.

-In September 27 2005 Catatumbo Lightning was declared Natural Heritage of Zulia.
+On September 27, 2005, Catatumbo Lightning was declared Natural Heritage of Zulia.
 It has been included also in the tentative list of UNESCO World Heritage.
-Venezuelans note with regret that UNESCO experts seem not to realise that there can exist weather phenomena linked to certain location.
+Venezuelans note with regret that UNESCO experts seem not to realize that there can exist weather phenomena linked to certain location.

 Disruption of Catatumbo Lightning

 In January 2010 happened unusual thing – Catatumbo Lightning disappeared.
 Lightning was not visible anymore and there was unusual darkness above Lake Maracaibo in the night.
 Closer studies revealed that the process of discharge continued, just the lightning was not visible anymore with naked eye.